 Founded in 1955, Camp Dunnabeck is the oldest residential program of its kind.
 Camp Dunnabeck is an academic summer camp for students with dyslexia and language-based learning differences.
 We accept students of average to above-average intelligence.
-Camp runs for 6-weeks, from the last week in June through the first week in August, every summer.
+Camp runs from the last week in June through the end of July, every summer.
 Our camp is for boys and girls, ages 8 to 16 years old.
 Boarding is available, as well as day camper options.